Bukomansimbi District: Location

 Bukomansimbi District is bordered by Gomba District to the north, Kalungu District to the east, Masaka District to the southeast, Lwengo District to the southwest and Sembabule District to the northwest.
 Bukomansimbi, where the district headquarters are located, lies approximately 26 km, by road, northwest of Masaka, the nearest large city.
-This location is approximately 150 km, by road, southwest of Kampala, the capital of Uganda and the largest city in that country.
+This location is approximately 150 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The coordinates of Bukomansimbi District are: 00 10S, 31 39E.

 Overview

-The district is new; having been created by act of parliament in 2010.
+The district was created by an Act of parliament in 2010.
 It became functional on 1 July 2010, with its headquarters located at Bukomansimbi Town.
 It was formerly part of Masaka District, before it was split off as a separate independent district.

 Population

 In 1991, the national population census estimated the population at about 126,550.
-Eleven years later, the 2002 national census put the population at approximately 139,560.
+Eleven years later, the 2002 census put the population at approximately 139,560.
 In 2012, the mid-year district population was estimated at 154,000.